tocalabs/toca-docs/src/projects/automation/workflows/nodes.md

 There are some basic limitations that apply to the nodes above.
 1. A Start node can only point to one other node
-2. An End node can only be pointed to by one other node
+2. A Stop node can only be pointed to by one other node